tailcallhq/tailcallhq.github.io/docs/guides/batching.md

 title: "Batching"
 ---

+One of the ways developers can handle the dreaded [N+1 problem](https://tailcall.run/docs/guides/n+1/) is to use batching.

 Batching when configured correctly, can significantly reduce strain on high-traffic backends.
 You only need to add a handful of operators to your GraphQL schema (i.e. custom directives) for Tailcall to do most of the heavy lifting for you[^1].

 ## Scenario